Skip to main content

 >

-The onFocus/onBlur pair handles keyboard users who Tab into the toast to reach the close button.
+The onFocus/onBlur pair covers keyboard users who Tab into the toast to reach the close button.

-A bare <button> with an × icon is a screen reader dead end.
-It announces "button" with no indication of what it does or what it dismisses.
+A bare <button> with an × icon is a dead end for a screen reader; it just announces "button" with no hint of what it does or what it dismisses.

 <button aria-label='Dismiss notification' onClick={() => onDismiss(t.id)}>